usfslk/Lumen/README.md

     	height: 200px;
     	background-color: #fff;
     }
 Congrats!
 You now have a full-stack realtime React app that can scale to millions of users.
+Thanks Google!

+## Conclusion

+This article should have given you a good introduction to components, state, working with form data, pulling data from Firebase services, and deploying an app.
+There is much more to learn and do with React, but I hope you feel confident  playing around with React and Firebase yourself now.

+***If you enjoy my content, please consider supporting what I do***

+(c) [2018] MIT